kappakant/SLIM/README.md

 {x}LEMMA.py    => Input dataset generated from {x}keywords.py, prints output of LEMMA model on dataset.

+shannon.py => Input dataset as csv, outputs dataset with new column containing shannon score of another column

 # How to use

 Modify n in a {x}keywords.py file to desired percentage and replace pd.read_csv(...) lines.